-To see the full IPv4 Subnet and a blacklist report, click green "Request Info" button above and follow the directions.
+To get the full IPv4 Subnet range and a blacklist report, click green "Request Info" button above and follow the directions.

 We offer two secure payment methods.
-Funds are held until successful transfer of IPv4 subnet is verified in your RIPE whois account.
+Funds are held until successful transfer of IPv4 subnet is verified in your APNIC whois account.

 Wire Transfer: You can send wire or ACH into Brander Groups secure client funds account.
 You will receive our bank information upon completing checkout process.
 There are no fees to use this method.